rrajpaul/EmployeePayrollAngular/README.md

 ## Project Description

-A clinet is going to use our web app to determine how much each employee should be paid in each _pay period_, so it is critical that we get our numbers right.
+A client is going to use our web app to determine how much each employee should be paid in each _pay period_, so it is critical that we get our numbers right.